 - A. Violations of Law.
-Committing or attempting to commit an activity in violation of federal, state, or local law, ordinance, or regulation (including but not limited to assault, indecent exposure, larceny, removing Library material from Library Property without authorization through the approved lending procedures, vandalism, or copyright infringement) is prohibited. - B. Weapons.
-Carrying guns, pistols, or other weapons, except as specifically permitted and exempt from local regulation by law, on Library Property is prohibited. - C. Alcohol; Drugs.
+Committing or attempting to commit an activity in violation of federal, state, or local law, ordinance or regulation (including but not limited to assault, indecent exposure, larceny, removing Library material from the property without authorization through the approved lending procedures, or vandalism) is prohibited. - B. Weapons.
+Carrying guns, pistols or other weapons, except as specifically permitted and exempt from local regulation by law, is prohibited. - C. Alcohol; Drugs.
 Possessing, selling, distributing, or consuming any alcoholic or intoxicating beverage, illegal drug, or drug paraphernalia is prohibited; provided that alcohol may be permitted at certain Library-sponsored events if specifically approved by the Library.
 Persons noticeably under the influence of any controlled substance or alcoholic or intoxicating liquor are not allowed on Library property. - E. Recreational Equipment and Personal Transport Devices.
-Use of skateboards, rollerblades, roller skates, or other wheeled form of recreational equipment (including toys that can be ridden or wagons) is not allowed in the Library or on Library Property.
+Use of skateboards, rollerblades, roller skates, or other wheeled form of recreational equipment is not allowed in the Library or on Library property.
 Library patrons must park bicycles or other recreational vehicles only in authorized areas.

-Wheelchairs, scooters, and other power-driven mobility devices are permitted in by those individuals with disabilities in accordance with Library rules, unless a particular type of device cannot be accommodated because of legitimate safety requirements.
+Wheelchairs, scooters, and other power driven mobility devices are permitted by those individuals with disabilities in accordance with Library rules, unless a particular type of device cannot be accommodated because of legitimate safety requirements.

 - F. No Blocking of Doors, Aisles or Entrances.
 All doors, aisles and entrances must remain obstacle-free.
 This includes a prohibition of running power cords across aisles or other areas that are used for walking. - G. Animals.
-Animals are not permitted in the Library other than service animals (as defined by law) for those individuals with disabilities, those used in law enforcement or for Library programming.
-Animals may not be left unattended or be off-leash on Library Property. - H. Incendiary devices.
+Animals are not permitted in the Library other than service animals (as defined by law) for those individuals with disabilities, those used in law enforcement or for Library programming. - H. Incendiary devises.
 The use of incendiary devices, such as candles, matches, and lighters, is prohibited inside the Library. - I. Staff Only Areas.
 Patrons shall not be permitted in any areas designated as "staff only" unless otherwise permitted by the Library Director. - J. School Groups.
 School groups using the Library must have approval of the Library Director and must have a teacher and other appropriate staff present to ensure that the students use the Library in conformance with these rules.